OpenMDAO/AcousticAnalogies.jl/docs/src/guided_example.md

 using AcousticMetrics
 # Calculate the overall sound pressure level from the acoustic pressure time history.
 oaspl_from_apth = AcousticMetrics.OASPL(apth_total)
-# Calculate the narrowband spectrum.
+# Calculate the narrowband spectrum of mean-squared pressure.
-nbs = AcousticMetrics.NarrowbandSpectrum(apth_total)
+nbs = AcousticMetrics.MSPSpectrumAmplitude(apth_total)
 # Calculate the OASPL from the NBS.
 oaspl_from_nbs = AcousticMetrics.OASPL(nbs)
 (oaspl_from_apth, oaspl_from_nbs)